|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Potatoes make the greatest side dishes; they're just that versatile.
-And twice-baked potatoes are a tasty alternative to mashed or plain baked potatoes.
+And twice-baked potatoes with yummy sour cream and chives are a tasty alternative to mashed or plain baked potatoes.
 You make these just the way the name indicates: You cook them so you can scoop out the fluffy insides of the potatoes, and then you stuff and bake them again with the potatoes, along with sour cream, a bit of milk, chives, and some salt and pepper.

 It might sound like twice-baked potatoes are a lot of work, but they're not.
 Because it's a multistep process, you can prepare the whole dish a day in advance without too much trouble.
 You can also do the first part of the process: Bake the potatoes ahead of time, wrap them in foil, and store them in the refrigerator until you are ready to bake them again.